SeldonIO/seldon-core/docs/articles/openshift_s2i.md

  * The class contains a predict method that takes an array (numpy) X and feature_names and returns an array of predictions.
  * Any required initialization can be put inside the class init method.

-An optional requirements.txt can detail any software dependencies your code requires.
+An optional requirements.txt can detail any software dependencies the code requires.

 To allow the s2i builder image to correctly package the component the data scinetist needs to provide a few environment variables either in an .s2i/environment file in the source code folder or on the command line.
 An example is: